 Coal is found in Baluchistan, Upper Punjab and in Thar Desert.
 Thar desert holds the largest coal reserves in Pakistan and this coal is also known as Thar Coal.

-In chemistry, "coke" refers to a carbonaceous solid produced by the destructive distillation of coal or petroleum.
-It is primarily used as a fuel or as a reducing agent in the production of metals.
+In chemistry, "coke" refers to a porous, carbon-rich material that is produced when coal is heated in the absence of air.
+It is primarily composed of carbon with small amounts of ash and sulfur.
+Coke is commonly used as a fuel and as a reducing agent in various industrial processes, such as in the production of steel.

 Anthracite coal is more common as the fusion temperature is higher and produces less clinkers (molten hardened ash deposits) on grates.
 Bituminous coal is usable in many applications that do not use grate systems that can be fouled by clinkers.
 Most coal is burned on traveling or shaking grates, however, bituminous coal can be burned in fluidized combustion bed furnaces without the clinker buildup from burning on grates.